msramalho/SigTools/README.md

     - Fixed Timetable bug in the first occurence of a subject that does not start at 8h30.
 Thanks to [@sergioalmeida13](https://github.com/sergioalmeida13)
     - Fixed GMT problems in chrome import - by using ZULU time
     - Noticed that moodle extractor **only** has information on the day (and not time) of the event
+ - V1.5
+    - Adapted to sigarra (fuzzy) way of using classes in tables for the exam extractor
+    - Only displat exam tables if they have at least one event
+    - Make one-click link (for the timetable extractor) obbey recurrence of events specified in the page (previously the event was non-recurring even if it actually was).
+Thanks to [@sergioalmeida13](https://github.com/sergioalmeida13)